kasonyang/tempera/README.md

-# What is Templatex?
+# What is Tempera?

-Templatex is a high-performance and type-safe template engine.
+Tempera is a high-performance and type-safe template engine.

 # Get started